Chlamydia – Quick Facts

 - Untreated chlamydia increases the risk of HIV infection or transmitting HIV to partners.

 - Men infected with chlamydia can get epididymitis, a painful condition of the testicles that can lead to infertility if not treated.

-- Chlamydia infection can cause Reiter’s syndrome.
+- Chlamydia infection can cause reactive arthritis, or Reiter’s syndrome, in men.

 - Babies who are born to infected mothers can get chlamydia in their eyes and respiratory tracts.
 Chlamydia is a leading cause of early infant pneumonia and conjunctivitis (pink eye) in newborns.

 - Chlamydia can be easily treated and cured with antibiotics.

 Updated on: April 10, 2019